calvinkw1/final-project-specs/readme.md

 ## OPTIONAL ADD-ONS

 * **Angular.js** Incorporate Angular when building your app.
 * **Responsive Design** Use responsive design techniques to make your site beautiful on various screen sizes.
-Consider using Twitter Bootstrap to help with this.
+Consider using Twitter Bootstrap or another css framework to help with this.

 ## PLANNING & DELIVERABLES